jsummers/imageworsener/readme.txt

    the possible values (based on -depth) in the output color space.
 An optimized palette is not used.
 If you use "-cc", consider also using "-dither".

+   The -cc option should usually not be used when writing to a lossy image format (JPEG, WebP).
+Lossy formats do not store colors precisely enough, so the resulting image will have more colors than requested.

+   If you use -cc expecting to get a PNG image in a particular format, be aware that background color labels are not affected by -cc, and can prevent some image format optimizations from occurring.
+For example, "-grayscale -cc 2" will not always produce a 1-bpp grayscale image, unless you also use -nobkgdlabel.

    The -ccX options let you have a different setting for different channels.
    If you specify overlapping options, the most specific option will have